yangju-90/toxic_tides_us/README.md

 # toxic_tides_us
-To run this analysis, you will need first download the input data from Google Drive (see instructions below).
+To run this analysis, you will need:
+- First download the input data from Google Drive (see instructions below).
-Next, run Code/regression.do in STATA to perform the regression analysis.
+- Next, run Code/regression.do in STATA to perform the regression analysis.
-Then, run Code/concerntration_idx_by_category.R in R to calculate the concerntration indices.
+- Then, run Code/concerntration_idx_by_category.R in R to calculate the concerntration indices.
-Finally, run Results_wrap.ipynb in ipython notebook to output the tables and figures from the analysis results.
+- Finally, run Results_wrap.ipynb in ipython notebook to output the tables and figures from the analysis results.

 Due to file size contraint in Github, we could not upload the input data here.
 To download the input data, please: <br/>
 <br> [**step 1**] Go to Google Drive (https://drive.google.com/file/d/18-1WsP3ckuLFemK7bEv9y0XOTxilRyYS/view?usp=drive_link), download the zipfile